pittspreneur/python3v2/README.md

 # python3v2
-This repository was built to showcase my ability with the python coding language in
+This repository was built to showcase my ability with the Python3 coding language through examples.